0xthiagomartins/community-insights/docs/twitter_threads.md

-# Twitter/X Threads
+# Twitter/X Threads (Phase 2 - Future Feature)

+> **⚠️ Note:** This feature is planned for Phase 2 and is NOT part of the current MVP scope.

-The Crypto Community Insights Agent can automatically create **ready-to-post Twitter (X) threads** based on your weekly digest.
+The Crypto Community Insights Agent will automatically create **ready-to-post Twitter (X) threads** based on your weekly digest.
-This allows you to **share insights with your audience quickly and efficiently**.
+This will allow you to **share insights with your audience quickly and efficiently**.

 ---

+## Current MVP Status

+**❌ NOT INCLUDED in Phase 1 MVP**
+- Twitter thread generation is a **future enhancement**
+- Current MVP focuses on **basic message collection and summarization**
+- **No social media integration** in initial release

+---

-## How It Works
+## How It Will Work (Future Implementation)

 1. **Digest Analysis**
-   - The agent reviews the weekly digest highlights.
+   - The agent will review the weekly digest highlights.
-   - Key points, updates, and community decisions are identified.
+   - Key points, updates, and community decisions will be identified.

 2. **Thread Draft Creation**
-   - Each highlight becomes a thread item.
+   - Each highlight will become a thread item.
-   - Items are ordered logically for storytelling (from major announcements to community updates).
+   - Items will be ordered logically for storytelling (from major announcements to community updates).

 3. **Context Linking**
-   - Threads reference previous events when necessary.
+   - Threads will reference previous events when necessary.
-   - This maintains continuity week to week.
+   - This will maintain continuity week to week.

 4. **Review & Publish**
-   - You receive a **draft thread** for review.
+   - You will receive a **draft thread** for review.
-   - Nothing is posted automatically — you approve and publish when ready.
+   - Nothing will be posted automatically — you approve and publish when ready.

 ---

-## Example Thread (Draft)
+## Example Thread (Future)

 1/ This week in **Project XYZ** 🚀